bilelmoussaoui/belmoussaoui.com/content/blog/1-gnome-initiative-appdata.md

 ## The GNOME/initiatives, what's it?

-A small description from the Wiki page of the iniatives repository on GNOME's Gitlab instance: "Initiatives are cross-project goals that have wide acceptance inside the GNOME community as desired."
+A small description from the Wiki page of the initiatives repository on GNOME's Gitlab instance: "Initiatives are cross-project goals that have wide acceptance inside the GNOME community as desired."

 ## What's the AppData update initiative?